seesea2/hican-top/README.md

 # server

-It is set up using nodejs + typescript in folder 'server'.
+It is set up using NodeJS + typescript in folder 'server'.

 ## Production Deployment